GridTools/gt4py/docs/functional/architecture/0012-GridTools_Cpp_OTF_Steps.md

 #### Bindings Generator

-`program_processors.builders.cpp.bindings.program_source_to_compilable_source` implements the `program_processors.processor_interface.CompilableSourceGenerator` protocol and generates an OTF module from a source code module.
+`program_processors.builders.cpp.bindings.program_source_to_compilable_source` implements the `program_processors.processor_interface.PackagingStep` protocol and generates an OTF module from a source code module.
 An OTF module contains all the information required to compile the GT4Py program into a python callable.
 This includes bindings, in this case using `pybind11`.
 The bindings generator providing these is currently still tailored to the GTFN backend but should be easy to generalize.

 #### Executor